CheeseCake87/flask-imp/README.md

 ---
 ## What is Flask-BigApp?

-Flask-BigApp's main purpose is to help simplify the importing of blueprints, templates and models.
+Flask-BigApp's main purpose is to help simplify the importing of blueprints, templates and import_models.

 It has a few extra features built in to help with theming, securing pages and password authentication.